Frequently asked questions.

 -

 Per State Law, all Washington State school districts have to offer highly capable services.
 They can’t be simply cancelled or abolished.
 Having said that, how school districts interpret appropriate hicap support is up to them and their solutions to offering the best support and service for their hicap students can look vastly different fom district to district.
 LWSD has recently started a full K-8 hicap program review.
 The services offered in LWSD as well as current eligibility processes have been looked at and opportunities for improvements are being identified.
-Changes to the K-5 service model have been announced late January 2025 and will be implemented for the new school year 2025/26.
+Changes to the K-5 service model have been announced late January 2025 and will be carried forward to 2025/26, 2026/27.
 Changes to the highly capable services for middle school have not yet been presented.